trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 Alongside Hagenbeck, the companies Reiche and Ruhe from Alfeld were also major players in the international animal trade.
 After the turn of the 20th century, Ruhe ran collection and acclimatization stations near Dire Dawa in present-day Ethiopia and near Nice in France.
 It was via Nice that the gorilla [[Bobby|story.bobby-tracking-body-parts2]] came to Berlin.[^15] The international trade in wild animals was “perhaps the only area of colonial trade that was dominated by Germans”.[^16]

 The business of catching and trading in animals was profitable due, among other things, to the conditions in the zoos themselves. **In the enclosures, which were often far too small, a lack of veterinary and ethological knowledge led to high mortality in zoos.** There was barely a single animal that could behave anything like it would in the wild, and the feed given frequently did not correspond to the animal’s needs.
-As a result of such ignorance, some carnivorous animals were given only vegetarian food, while herbivores were given meat.[^17] Breeding was not possible, because the zoo sometimes kept only single individuals of a species – though it was arguably not necessary anyway, since the animal trade provided a constant supply of new animals.
+As a result of such ignorance, some carnivorous animals were given only vegetarian feed, while herbivores were given meat.[^17] Breeding was not possible, because the zoo sometimes kept only single individuals of a species – though it was arguably not necessary anyway, since the animal trade provided a constant supply of new animals.
 The only limit was what the zoo could afford.
 The lifespan of zoo animals was also usually shorter than it would have been in their natural habitat.

 At the beginning of the 20th century, a few zoos also organized or financed their own expeditions to acquire animals.
 For London Zoo, and especially for U.S. zoos, these expeditions were more than just a source of new animals.
 The Bronx Zoo in New York and the National Zoo in Washington, and later also London Zoo, used the expeditions as marketing opportunities by producing publications about the trips.[^18]